 There seems to be a continual “old guard/new guard” debate as to the purpose of associations.
 This might mean paid staff, volunteer leaders, or rank and file members.
-The old guard position is generally: people in the industry or profession need to join the organization to serve and give back—our job is to advocate for the industry/profession.
-The new guard position seems to be: in order to prove our relevance in the industry and today’s marketplace, we need to demonstrate a stellar member value proposition.
+The old guard position is generally that people in the industry or profession need to join the organization to serve and give back — our job is to advocate for the industry/profession, while the new guard position seems to be, in order to prove our relevance in the industry and today’s marketplace, we need to demonstrate a stellar member value proposition.

-Just for the sake of discussion, let’s assume that the new guard is more in touch with their peers than the old guard.
-Continuing on this line of thinking, how in the world will the old guard effectively recruit new members—those beyond the age of baby boomers?
+Just for the sake of discussion, let’s assume the new guard is more in touch with their peers than the old guard.
+Continuing on this line of thinking, how in the world will the old guard effectively recruit new members — those beyond the age of baby boomers?
 How will the “join because you should” sales presentation influence the up and coming business leaders that associations so dearly need in order to survive and prosper?
 Perhaps conventional wisdom has become stale?
 If so, how will the mindset of the old guard transition to that of those they are trying to influence?
-Might the term “mission driven organization” simply be code for “we are not going to evolve” regardless of what the marketplace is telling us?
+Might the term “mission-driven organization” simply be code for “we are not going to evolve” regardless of what the marketplace is telling us?

 It seems very difficult for the old guard to understand the difference between “industry benefit” activities and “member-only” services.
-When a membership organization embarks on activities that serve both members and non-members—those activities cease to be considered “member-only” benefit.
-That does not necessarily mean that the activities are bad or should be discontinued—it simply means those activities deliver benefit to all.
+When a membership organization embarks on activities that serve both members and non-members, those activities cease to be considered “member-only” benefits.
+That does not necessarily mean the activities are bad or should be discontinued — it simply means those activities deliver benefit to all.
 As such, the activities or services are not true “features of membership,” as one does not have to hold membership to gain the benefit.
 The old guard tends to hold onto these “all industry benefit” activities and expects the new guard to value these activities the way the old guard has.

-The tendency of the new guard business leader or professional that might consider membership in their industry/professional organization is to seek honest value in return for their investment of time and money.
-Since many were raised with computers and used to finding much of the information they seek via a quick Google search on their mobile device (not the desktop computer), the paradigm has clearly shifted— in many cases, to the blind eye of the old guard.
-The new guard expects and demands this reasonable return—something far beyond the old, “join because you should.”
+The tendency of the new guard business leader or professional who might consider membership in their industry/professional organization is to seek honest value in return for their investment of time and money.
+Because many were raised with computers and used to finding much of the information they seek via a quick Google search on their mobile device (not a desktop computer), the paradigm has clearly shifted — in many cases, to the blind eye of the old guard.
+The new guard expects and demands this reasonable return — something far beyond the old, “join because you should.”

-With this in mind, there is an exceptional opportunity for today’s membership organizations to experience explosive growth through calculating and communicating the return on investment (ROI) of membership—and doing it in actual-dollar numbers.
-Within this opportunity is the need for organizations to take a very hard look at what resources are being used for the entire industry and what are being invested into member-only activities, services, and products.
-These progressive organizations are sometimes misguidedly referred to as “retail” associations—meaning that they only “sell” to their members.
+With this in mind, there is an exceptional opportunity for today’s membership organizations to experience explosive growth through calculating and communicating the return on investment (ROI) of membership — and doing it in actual-dollar numbers.
+Within this opportunity is the need for organizations to take a very hard look at what resources are being used for the entire industry and what are being invested into member-only activities, services and products.
+These progressive organizations are sometimes misguidedly referred to as “retail” associations — meaning they only “sell” to their members.

-Many membership organizations are struggling with the need for “old guard” activities that generally tend to satisfy the long-term member.
-Fair enough, that is an honest member retention challenge.
-Organizations should never ignore the wishes of their long-term members, however those wished should be overlaid with both cost-benefit analyses and the desires of the new guard members.
+Many membership organizations are struggling with the need for “old guard” activities that tend to satisfy the long-term member.
+Fair enough; that is an honest member retention challenge.
+Organizations should never ignore the wishes of their long-term members, however those wishes should be overlaid with both cost-benefit analyses and the desires of the new guard members.

-It can be difficult for organizations to sunset ineffective or costly activities that are championed by long-term respected members.
-Yet, this is the charge of the board of directors from a strategic perspective and of the staff from an operational perspective.
+It can be difficult for organizations to sunset ineffective or costly activities championed by long-term respected members.
+Yet this is the charge of the board of directors from a strategic perspective and of the staff from an operational one.
 While there is nothing wrong with an organization touting their “industry benefit” successes, these successes rarely influence non-members to join the organization.

 Smart organizations are writing better “sales copy” for their websites and marketing materials focusing more on the benefits and less on features.
-Organizations are learning to “sell” (okay to say recruit if it makes you feel better) based on new guard non-member buying motives.
-Learn to write benefit-driven sales copy through the window of non-member buying motives and your organization will be unstoppable.
+Organizations are learning to “sell” (it’s okay to say “recruit” if it makes you feel better) based on new guard, non-member buying motives.
+Learn to write benefit-driven sales copy through the window of non-member buying motives, and your organization will be unstoppable.

 Get better and tighter with your sales message.
 Drill down to the core, “here’s what’s in it for you” from membership in your organization.
 Dazzle prospective members with tight and effective benefit copy.
 Dazzle them with real-dollar ROI of membership numbers.
-It is simply not that hard—it just takes thought.
-Build a simple and to the point, new member recruitment brochure.
-For my “how to on a single sheet of 8.5” x 11” paper” template and samples, email your request to firstname.lastname@example.org.
+It is simply not that hard — it just takes thought.
+Build a simple and to-the-point new member recruitment brochure.

 This article was originally published on Rigsbee.com and can be found here.